robinucar/smartzer-tech-test/README.md

 - ✅ Generates a docker-compose.yml referencing the latest pushed images
 - ✅ Commits and pushes it back to the repo automatically

+### 🤖 Dependency Updates with Renovate

+This project uses Renovate to automate dependency updates across the entire monorepo.

+- ✅ Runs daily via GitHub Actions

+- ✅ Scans all package.json files in the flat Nx workspace

+- ✅ Opens PRs when outdated or vulnerable dependencies are found

+- ✅ Groups related updates (e.g. @nx/_, @types/_) into a single PR

+- ✅ Requires CI to pass before anything can be merged

+📁 Config: renovate.json
+⚙️ Workflow: renovate.yml

+Dependency Dashboard will appear under GitHub Issues when updates are available.

 ## 🐳 Docker Compose Setup

 1. 🌀 Download docker-compose.yml (optional if not cloned)